-- Part one: It contains characteristics of newborns such as neonatal sex, neonatal age, neonatal gestation age, neonatal weight, neonatal feeding pattern, and number of phototherapy lambs. - Part two: The neonatal outcome sheet was developed by the researcher to evaluate the outcomes of the newborns with hyperbilirubinemia in pre- and postintervention and also for the control group.
+- Part one: It contains characteristics of newborns such as neonatal sex, neonatal age, neonatal gestation age, neonatal weight, neonatal feeding pattern, and number of phototherapy lambs. - Part two: The neonatal outcome developed sheet was by the researcher to evaluate the outcomes of newborns the with hyperbilirubinemia in pre- and postintervention and also for the control group.
 It contained the following information: the newborn's total serum bilirubin level and length of hospital stay.